mikehardy/google-analytics-java/README.md

 Discovering Request Parameters
 --
 Library tries to discover some default request parameters, which is controlled via config `discoverRequestParameters` with default value of `true`.
-Parameters are discoverd during the building process so it is one time activity.
+Parameters are discovered during the building process so it is one time activity.

 It discovers following parameters:

 * user agent
 * user language
-* docuemnt encoding
+* document encoding
 * screen resolution
 * screen colors

-To discover scren resolution and colors, it needs access to `java.awt`.
+To discover screen resolution and colors, it needs access to `java.awt`.
 Since not all environments have access to awt, it is not enabled by default.
 If would like to use it, set config `requestParameterDiscoverer` to instance of `AwtRequestParameterDiscoverer`

 Http Client
 --